Franciscan Volunteer Ministry (FVM)

 Type of Placement

-Adults' and Children's Activities Coordinator, Coach, Community Organizer, Elementary School Teacher's Aide/Mentor, After School Program Coordinator, English as New Language Instructor, Hispanic and Immigrant Minister, Mentor and Tutor, Music Minister, Outreach to Shut-ins and Hospital Patients, Parish Assistant, Pastoral Counselor, Prison Minister, Religious Education Teacher, Soup Kitchen Staff, Women's Day Center Staff, Youth and Elderly Outreach, Youth Group Coordinator/Mentor
+Adults' and Children's Activities Coordinator, Coach, Community Organizer, Elementary School Teacher's Aide/Mentor, After School Program Coordinator/Mentor, English as New Language Instructor, Hispanic and Immigrant Minister, Mentor and Tutor, Music Minister, Outreach to Shut-ins and Hospital Patients, Parish Assistant, Pastoral Counselor, Peace and Social Justice Minister, Prison Minister, Religious Education Teacher, Soup Kitchen and Food Pantry Staff, Youth and Elderly Outreach, Youth Group Coordinator/Mentor

 Inner-city ministry in Durham, NC, Philadelphia, PA, and Silver Spring, MD.